 Family therapy: Family therapy is held once a week on Sundays at our clinic and allows family members to take a more active approach in the treatment process of their loved one, while processing their own emotions.
 Family members will learn more about IED, the recovery process, and how they can best support their loved one.
 In addition to family therapy, we offer regular visitation time.

 As our treatment approach is centered on treating the whole person, we offer a number of experiential programs to best help you heal.
 Some of these programs include:

 Continuing Care and Levels of Treatment

 At Pacific Grove Hospital, we offer two step-down options for patients that have completed our inpatient program.
 Our partial hospitalization program (PHP) is held Monday through Friday from 8AM until 3PM and includes individual, group, and family therapy as well as educational information.
 People in this program are able to receive treatment during the day and return home in the evening – allowing a slow integration back into their lives.
 Additionally, we have an intensive outpatient program (IOP) which is similar to our PHP, but is held three days a week.
-Finally, some clients feel they have made enough progress in our inpatient program that they are ready to return home with referrals for traditional outpatient therapy.
+Finally, some clients feel they have made enough progress at our clinic that they are ready to return home with referrals for traditional outpatient therapy.